 It’s important to prepare your furniture for long term storage.
-Depending on the length of time your furniture is in a storage unit could affect how well your furniture stays intact.
+Depending on the length of time your furniture is in a storage unit, it could affect how well your furniture stays intact.
 Help keep your furniture in the best condition possible by taking care of it before it goes to sit in storage.

 Begin by cleaning your furniture.
 Use a leather cleaning solution to clean leather sofas and chairs.
-And you can find multi-surface cleaners to tackle dirt and dust on tabletops and matching stools or chairs.
+You can find multi-surface cleaners to tackle dirt and dust on tabletops and matching stools or chairs.
 For end tables and coffee tables made of glass, use a glass cleaner to get streak free results.
 Also, you can use a rust protectant for furniture made of metal.
 Properly cleaning your furniture is the first step to maintaining its quality.

 Another preparation you should make before putting furniture in a storage unit is to disassemble anything you can.
 You can take the legs off of tables and chairs, dismantle bookshelves, and take apart bed frames.
 Make sure you keep all parts of the piece of furniture together.
 You can place nails and screws or other small hardware pieces in plastic bags and attach it to the furniture so you don’t misplace or lose it.
 Disassembling furniture makes transporting and storing such items much easier.
 This will also allow you to have extra room in your storage unit for other items or even more furniture.

 After you’ve cleaned and disassembled all the furniture that you could, go the extra step and cover your furniture for further protection.
 You can buy couch and sofa covers that are fitted to form around the entire sofa.
-And sheets can be used to cover mattresses and other large pieces of furniture.
+Sheets can be used to cover mattresses and other large pieces of furniture.
 Another helpful tool you’ll want to invest in is stretch wrap.
-This will keep your furniture secure, and can also cut down on dirt and dust that might collect on your furniture.
+This will keep your furniture secure and can also cut down on dirt and dust that might collect on your furniture.

 How To Properly Pack Your Storage Unit